caoyongfeng0214/rn-overlay/README.md

 Overlay component for React Native, like Modal component.

-you can place it to anywhere, it will float in front of all views.
+you can place it to anywhere, it will float in front of all views. it can be placed to a Modal component and cover the Modal component.

 # Installation